carlepless/mapping-of-a-field/README.md

-# Mapping of a Field
-## A systematic review of reviews of forestry and the forest-based sector in Europe
+# Mapping of a Field: A systematic review of reviews of forestry and the forest-based sector in Europe

 ## Overview
 This repository contains the code for the bibliometric components of the project "Mapping of a Field: A systematic review of reviews of forestry and the forest-based sector in Europe".